Help Isolated Older Adults Near You

 Commitment to Regular Help

 You will be building expectations and hopes in people who may be lonely and fearful; they will be placing trust in you.
 Consider now how crushing it might be if you were to ghost away when your help is needed most.
 Make your commitment real by telling family and friends what you plan to do.
 Pledge now to do everything you can to stay in touch with your circle until this crisis is over.
+Click here to see our principles on safeguarding people’s trust.

 Start with a “Friendly Check-in.”
 What is that?
 First, it is a chance for safe human connections.
 The technology you use is unimportant.
 A simple phone call or letter is great.
 Also keep in mind that some older people may be familiar with technology like FaceTime and Zoom, but others may not.
 Find out what works best for each individual.
+Click here for some helpful tools and suggestions to help you get to know another person.

 Check to see if basic needs are being met.
 Is there anything the older person needs?
 Are they feeling okay?
 Do they need medications or groceries?
 Are there outside tasks volunteers can safely help with?
 Can you help consolidate trips for groceries and supplies?